Table of Contents

 How much is a book deal worth?

-A book deal’s worth varies, encompassing the advance, which is paid upfront, and royalties, which are earned over time based on book sales.
-Advances for first-time authors typically range from $5,000 to $15,000, but this can significantly vary based on the book’s perceived potential and the publisher’s size.
+A book deal’s value usually comes down to the advance and the royalty structure.
+The advance is paid upfront, while royalties are earned over time based on book sales.
+For first-time authors, advances often fall somewhere around $5,000 to $15,000, but it can vary depending on the publisher and how strongly they believe in the book.

 Average book deal for a first-time author?